Random Testing

 Do you work on contracts (federal or state) that require you to implement a drug-free workplace?

-An often overlooked law which states that federal contractors must agree that they will provide a drug-free workplace as a condition to receiving the federal or state contract can lead to loss of a contract.
+An often overlooked law states that federal contractors must agree to provide a drug-free workplace as a condition for receiving federal or state contracts.
+If they fail to comply, they could lose the contract.

 How do you know if an employee has used marijuana in the workplace?
 And does it matter to you if they smoke pot on their own time?